Mahmoudz/awesome-topics/README.md

 </p></details>

-<details><summary><strong>Infrastructure as Code (IaC)</strong></summary><p>

-> Infrastructure as Code (IaC) is a practice of managing and provisioning infrastructure using code and automation.
-It allows for the creation and management of infrastructure resources, such as servers and networks, through code, enabling consistent and repeatable deployments.

-</p></details>

 <details><summary><strong>Infrastructure as a Service (IaaS)</strong></summary><p>

 > Infrastructure as a Service (IaaS) is a cloud computing model that provides virtualized computing resources over the internet.
 It offers on-demand access to virtual machines, storage, and networking, allowing users to manage and scale their infrastructure without the need for physical hardware.